drbitboy/PlanetaryVRMLs/README.md

 earlier; the goal of the TCM was to arrive at the comet and be able to view a lit impact site as created by the Deep Impact mission in 2005.

-Includes rotation of image due to mirror rotation, and generates view that are strikingly close to the actual images, a testimony to the exceptional effort put forth by the Science Team to develop the TOA TCM.
+Includes rotation of image due to mirror rotation, and generates views that are strikingly close to the actual images, a testimony to the exceptional effort put forth by the Science Team to develop the TOA TCM.

 Click and Drag on bar at top to simulate passage of time around flyby.